-Dr. Jones has served as President of Columbia International University, a university with an enrollment of over 1,200 students, since 2007.
-Prior to accepting the role of President, Dr. Jones served in senior roles as Provost and Senior Vice President of Columbia International University, where he has also taught for 25 years.
+Dr. Jones has served as President of Columbia International University since 2007.
+Prior to accepting the role of President, Dr. Jones served in senior roles as Provost and Senior Vice President of Columbia International University, where he has also taught since 1990.
 Since 2007, Dr. Jones has served as a member of the Board of Trustees and Finance Committee of the South Carolina Independent Colleges and Universities.
-Dr. Jones also serves as Chair of the International Leadership Team of Crossover Communications International, an organization he co-founded that operates in 23 countries.
+Dr. Jones also serves as Chair of the International Leadership Team of Crossover Communications International.